sortsofecon/academic-kickstart/content/authors/admin/_index.md

 #  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: I am fond of sociopolitical, psychoeconomic and historical issues.
+bio: I am fond of sociopolitical, psychological, economic as well as historical issues.

 interests:
-- Quantitative Methods (micro-level data)
+- Applied Economics
 - Behavioural and Experimental Economics
-- Urban and Regional Economics (Economic Geography)
+- Gender Studies